 We have applied for federal funding for the construction phase and anticipate notification in 2021.

 If the project receives funding, the construction contract will be advertised in 2022.
-Field work is scheduled to begin in early 2023 and end in Fall 2023.
+Field work is scheduled to begin in Summer 2023 and last 8 to 10 months.

 The bridge will be closed to all traffic at times during the project and two lanes will be closed at most times during the work.
 Portland Streetcar will not be able to use the bridge for extended periods during construction.
 More information will be available after the design phase is complete.